ibm-cloud-docs/openshift/openshift_network_policy.md

   </tbody>
 </table>

 A default Kubernetes policy that limits access to the Kubernetes Dashboard is also created.
 Kubernetes policies don't apply to the host endpoint, but to the `kube-dashboard` pod instead.
-This policy applies to all clusters.
+This policy applies to all<roks311-vpc> classic</roks311-vpc> clusters.

 <table>
 <caption>Default Kubernetes policies for each cluster</caption>